tommiahonen/ais-simulator/README.md

 Build with mvn clean install, this creates a fat jar with embedded Payara Micro Enterprise server.

-Run with java -jar target/ais-simulator-microbundle.jar.
+Run with `java -jar target/ais-simulator-microbundle.jar`.

 After that open http://localhost:8080/ in your web browser.
-This will display the "AIS-simulator admin page" (see screenshot below) where you can do the following:
+This will display the "*AIS-simulator admin page*" (see screenshot below) where you can do the following:

 * select which .csv datafile AIS-simulator should use when it is running
 * upload new .csv datafiles to the simulator